KimberliTompkins/BoozyFood/README.md

 ## User Story
-I looked down in my home during the Quarantine.
+I'm locked down in my home during the Quarantine.
 I need a recipe based on the ingredients I already have at home

 ## Description